typedb/typedb-docs/06-management/03-migration-and-backup.md

 You can backup your data in a version-independent file using:

 ```
-grakn server export [keyspace] [filename].grakn
+grakn server export [database] [filename].grakn
 ```

 You can import a backup using:

 ```
-grakn server import [keyspace] [filename].grakn
+grakn server import [database] [filename].grakn
 ```

 These paths are relative to the current working directory of the CLI.
 The CLI expands the relative path to an absolute path for the server, which does the file writing directly, so you must ensure that the path is writable by the server process and should avoid symblic links where possible.

-Importing a backup will not delete existing data in the keyspace, so you should clean the keyspace using console and reload the schema prior to the operation.
+Importing a backup will not delete existing data in the database, so you should clean the database using console and reload the schema prior to the operation.

 ## Migration

 ### Schema Migration

 The first step of migration is to migrate your schema.
-The  `grakn server schema` command allows you to get the current schema of a Grakn keyspace as a single Graql `define` query.
+The  `grakn server schema` command allows you to get the current schema of a Grakn database as a single Graql `define` query.
 This schema query can then be loaded via `grakn console` to the new server.

 You can skip the step of exporting schema if you already have a copy of your schema to import.

 <!-- FIXME(vmax): console doesn't support `--database-use` and `--source` options yet -->
 ```
-old/grakn server schema [keyspace] > schema.gql
+old/grakn server schema [database] > schema.gql
-new/grakn console --database-use [keyspace] --source schema.gql
+new/grakn console --database-use [database] --source schema.gql
 ```

 ### Data Migration